 Community structure of ants (Hymenoptera: Formicidae) in a series of habitats associated with citrus.

-A transect of 44 pitfall traps passing through 11 point habitats associated with citrus in South Africa captured 10 488 individuals comprising 23 genera and 49 species.
+A transect of forty-four pitfall traps passing through eleven point habitats associated with citrus in South Africa captured 10 488 individuals comprising twenty-three genera and forty-nine species.
+Rank-abundance plots showed increasing equitability within habitats ranging from young orchard through old orchard and rank grassland to sparse grassland.
 The dominant species accounted for as much as 95.7% of individuals in the young orchard and as little as 17.6% in sparse grassland.
 Overall, Pheidole was the dominant genus.
 In all but one habitat, one or other Pheidole species dominated.
-In grassland, but not so much in the orchards, there was a 2-dimensional mosaic distribution of ants.
+In grassland, but not so much in the orchards, there was a two-dimensional mosaic distribution of ants.
 At the nominal level, most habitats shared the majority of species.
-The results suggested that habitat modification would be unsuitable as a primary method of ant management.
+However, at the ordinal level the rank sequence of ants varied considerably from one habitat to another.
+On the basis of ant abundance at the interval level, habitats grouped according to overall physiognomy, and could be arranged in the following general sequence: old orchard, young orchard, rank grassland, sparse grassland.
+This illustrated that all but the most abundant species were habitat-sensitive.
+Further, there was a positive correlation between the number of habitats in which an ant occurred and its overall abundance.
+This suggested that habitat modification would be unsuitable as a primary method of ant management.
 Instead, trunk banding, which cuts off the ants' nests from the honeydew source in the tree, is an ecologically more appropriate method of management.